Inspiring a brighter future for children

 Deputy First Minister John Swinney said:

 “The Institute will help protect children and help them overcome adversity by drawing on the skills and knowledge of professionals in Scotland and working internationally.
-It is an exciting collaboration, with the Centre for Excellence for Looked After Children in Scotland and the Centre for Youth & Criminal Justice at its heart - two organisations, funded by the Scottish Government, with a wealth of expertise in supporting young people in Scotland.”
+It is an exciting collaboration, with the Centre for Excellence for Looked After Children in Scotland and the Children & Young People's Centre for Justice at its heart - two organisations, funded by the Scottish Government, with a wealth of expertise in supporting young people in Scotland.”

 Professor Jennifer Davidson, Executive Director of the Institute of Inspiring Children’s Futures, said: